Skip to main content

 Both providers offer high maximum coverage, but Genki pulls ahead in depth.

-Genki: Maximum coverage ranges from 250,000 EUR on the Traveller plan to 10,000,000 EUR on Explorer Premium.
-This covers emergency hospitalization, surgery, intensive care, medical evacuation, and — crucially — routine outpatient care, preventive visits, mental health, and basic dental on higher tiers.
+Genki Traveler: Maximum coverage is €1,000,000 per insurance case.
+This covers emergency hospitalization, surgery, intensive care, medical evacuation, and — crucially — routine outpatient care, preventive visits, and mental health.

 Medical coverage verdict: Genki wins on depth.
 Both have high limits for catastrophic scenarios, but Genki functions as actual health insurance that covers routine care.
 Heymondo is emergency-only travel insurance.